 At the end of the course students are required to demonstrate their thesis work and to answer questions from staff and students.
-It is compulsory for all students including those with topics of a theoretical nature to be present on the Thesis Open Day.
+It is compulsory for all students including those with topics of a theoretical nature to be present on the online Thesis Open Day.

-The Thesis Open Day is scheduled on the Friday week 9 of term 2 and demonstrations are normally carried out in the School laboratories.
-You should prepare a poster with appropriate diagrams and extracts from your thesis to help in the explanation of the overall project as well as giving suitable demonstrations of particular aspects of your achievements.
+The online Thesis Open Day is scheduled on the Friday week 9 of term 2 You should prepare a poster with appropriate diagrams and extracts from your thesis to help in the explanation of the overall project as well as giving suitable demonstrations of particular aspects of your achievements.
 The template for the poster and some examples of work by previous students are available on the course website.
 You have to make your own arrangement for poster printing through facilities available on or off-campus.
 When planning your Open Day presentation remember that, in addition to your assessors and other School academics, many visitors will be junior students seeking information to help them choose their own thesis topic.